-While not as well-known as the Frying Pan or the Roaring Fork, the Crystal is a fast-moving, clear river with good fishing, and only a fraction of the crowds you’ll find at the other two.
+Not as well-known as the Frying Pan or the Roaring Fork, the Crystal River is a fast-moving, clear river with good fishing and only a fraction of the crowds you’ll find at the other two.
 The fish tend to be smaller, but it’s not unheard of to hook a 16-inch rainbow or brown lurking in the deeper pools.

 The hatches tend to be the same as the other rivers, and you’ll find whitefish here as well.
 The mid-summer dry-fly fishing can be a lot of fun, with feisty and hungry fish that are eager for whatever you throw at them.